skx/linux-security-modules/security/can-exec/README.md

 configure the user-space side.

 * Install `/sbin/can-exec` from the `samples/` directory.
-   * This will be invoked to decide if (non-root) users can execute binaries.
+   * This will be invoked to decide if users can execute binaries.
    * The sample implementation will read configuration files beneath `/etc/can-exec`, but you could rewrite it to only allow execution of commands between specific times of the day, or something entirely different!

-For example I have this on my system:
+I have these configuration-files setup upon my system:

       root@kernel:~# cat /etc/can-exec/redis.conf
       /usr/bin/redis-server